Ledmington/NBodies/README.md

 Link to the actual assignment [here](https://docs.google.com/document/d/1B-ml9PS-QT1tR6n2N3txTTiVUJ9IpF49cORrhTrtHAQ/edit).

 # How to run JPF
 Remember to use at least 2 threads to run JPF.
+Don't use more than 2 bodies and 2 steps.

 Run the JPF container from the root directory of the project.
 ```